-and consequently large volumes of sulphur are also recovered.
-However, the region's relative inaccessibility means that the prospects for exporting oil, gas and indeed khan region just north of the Caspian.
+Russia has long been the major regional producer of sulphur, from oil, gas and condensate fields in the Orenburg and Astrakhan region just north of the Caspian.
 Both are operated by subsidiaries of Russia's state-run gas giant Gazprom; Gazprom dobycha Orenburg LLC (DBO) and Gazprom dobycha Astrakhan LLC (GDA), respectively.
 The gas processed at Orenburg averages around 2-6% hydrogen sulphide, and the Zailinsky gas processing plant also processes gas from just across the border which comes from the Karachaganak field in Kazakhstan, as detailed below.
 The facilities were developed together during the Soviet era and still work closely.
 Orenburg also produces major volumes of oil, some of which is processed at the local Orenburg refinery.
-GDA meanwhile runs the Krasnovarsky gas and condensate field. where reserves are put at 2.6 trillion cubic metres of gas and 400 million tonnes of condensate.
+GDA meanwhile runs the Krasnoyarsky gas and condensate field, where reserves are put at 2.6 trillion cubic metres of gas and 400 million tonnes of condensate.
 Annual production is around 12 bcm of gas and 7.3 million t/a of hydrocarbon liquids.
-Krasnovarsky has a high sulphur content of up to 25% hydrogen sulphide, which means that although Orenburg actually processes more gas - about 1.5 million bcf/day in 2012, compared to Astrakhan's 1.1 bcf/d, the Astrakhan Gas Processing plant is the largest producer of sulphur in Russia Russian sulphur output from Astrakhan has been stable since the 1990s at around 4.5 million t/a, with Orenburg contributing another 1 million t/a.
+Krasnoyarsky has a high sulphur content of up to 25% hydrogen sulphide, which means that although Orenburg actually processes more gas - about 1.5 million bcf/day in 2012, compared to Astrakhan's 1.1 bcf/d, the Astrakhan Gas Processing plant is the largest producer of sulphur in Russia.

+Russian sulphur output from Astrakhan has been stable since the 1990s at around 4.5 million t/a, with Orenburg contributing another 1 million t/a.
 Astrakhan's output is mainly sent to domestic markets, and Orenburg's exported.
-These two plants between them represent about 90% of Russia's sulphur production, Gazprom produced about 5.0 million tonnes and sold 5.5 million tonnes of sulphur in 2016. according to company statistics.
+These two plants between them represent about 90% of Russia's sulphur production.
+Gazprom produced about 5.0 million tonnes and sold 5.5 million tonnes of sulphur in 2016, according to company statistics.